T-Platforms/tc_browser/README.md

 Configure MSA support for these libs explicitly via the Chromium configuration process.

-For example, as noted in scripts for ffmpeg:
+For example, as noted in the scripts for ffmpeg:

 "Creates a GN include file for building FFmpeg from source.
 The way this works is a bit silly but it's easier than reverse engineering